ecmadao/chrome-utils/README.md

 - you can only get the top key-value
 - you can only get `a` but not `a.b.d`.
-- if you wanna update a value in a object, you must get it from store first, then update to whole object, then save it to store.
+- if you wanna update a value in a object, you must get it from store first, then update the whole object, finally, save it to store.

 WTF?

+---

-- get & set
+### get & set

 ```javascript
 store.get(key[, resolve, reject]);